vivaria/edisonrul.ing/docs/source/cards/e/elemental-hero-grand-neos.md

 ### Card Rulings

-●This card’s effect that returns a monster to the hand is an Ignition Effect.
+*   This card’s effect that returns a monster to the hand is an Ignition Effect.
-●This effect targets 1 monster your opponent controls.
+*   This effect targets 1 monster your opponent controls.